Thin shrink small outline package

-The Thin Shrink Small Outline Package (TSSOP) is a rectangular surface mount plastic integrated circuit (IC) package with gull-wing leads.
+The Thin Shrink Small Outline Package (TSSOP) is a rectangulardorbin surface mount plastic integrated circuit (IC) package with gull-wing leads.

 Application

-They are suited for applications requiring 1 mm or less mounted height and are commonly used in analog and operation amplifiers, controllers and Drivers, Logic, Memory, and RF/Wireless, Disk drives, video/audio and consumer electronics.
+They are suited for applications requiring 1 mm or less mounted height and are commonly used in analog and operational amplifiers, controllers and Drivers, Logic, Memory, and RF/Wireless, Disk drives, video/audio and consumer electronics.

 Physical properties

 The Thin shrink small outline package has a smaller body and smaller lead pitch than the standard SOIC package.
 It is also smaller and thinner than a TSOP with the same lead count.
 Body widths are 3.0 mm, 4.4 mm and 6.1 mm.
 The lead counts range from 8 to 80 pins.
 The lead pitches are 0.5 or 0.65 mm.

 Exposed Pad

 Some TSSOP packages have an exposed pad.
 This is a rectangular metal pad on the bottom side of the package.
-The exposed pad will be soldered on the pcb to transfer heat from the package to the pcb.
+The exposed pad will be soldered on the PCB to transfer heat from the package to the PCB.
 In most applications, the exposed pad is connected to ground.